thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ## Integrate to thoughtspot

-In this sectiom we will be working on integrating your custom chart with thoughtspot.For integrating do the following steps->
+In this sectiom we will be working on integrating your custom chart with thoughtspot.
+For integrating do the following steps->

-1. Deploy this custom app on any hosting services currenly i am using ngrok to local take a url with ngrok u will get url `https://<random_string>.ngrok-free.app`
+1. Deploy this custom app on any hosting services currenly i am using ngrok to local take a url with ngrok you will get url `https://<random_string>.ngrok-free.app`
 2. Redeploy the cluster with the correct flag settings.
 2. Open thoughtspot go `admin` go to `chart customization` then go to `custom charts`
-3. Click on `create charts` then name it.We are going with `custom-geo-map` for current example put the url where you deployed the app for example:``https://<random_string>.ngrok-free.app``.
+3. Click on `create charts` then name it.
+We are going with `custom-bar-chart` for current example put the url where you deployed the app for example:``https://<random_string>.ngrok-free.app``.